Click column header to sort

 Consumer Reports (CR) is an iconic institution in the middle of an ambitious transformation to deliver its historic mission in exciting new ways, including helping employees play a critical role in creating the CR of the future.

 To do so, the organization is seeking a communications expert to develop and deliver communications programs that increase employee engagement and commitment to CR, help employees tell the CR brand story, drive employee use of and value from internal communications platforms to support a collaborative culture, and drive the acceleration and adoption of various organizational initiatives.

 The role requires superior writing skills, in depth knowledge and experience with social media channels as an employee engagement tool, and someone who has keen interest in the evolving communications landscape and how to utilize the latest communications tools, tactics, and messaging.

-Today, consumers are facing a whole new set of challenges in a digital marketplace where tech companies hold the power to shape people's lives.
-Big tech companies are leveraging their size and reach to introduce business models that limit choice, avoid addressing the harms posed by their products and services, and use people's data without their understanding, consent, or control.
+For over 80 years, people have trusted Consumer Reports to work for their interest and help them make informed decisions.
+Today, consumers are facing a whole new set of challenges in a digital marketplace where tech companies hold the power to shape people’s lives.
+Big tech companies are leveraging their size and reach to introduce business models that limit choice, avoid addressing the harms posed by their products and services, and use people’s data without their understanding, consent, or control.